 And you can find plenty of brands that you can compare so you can choose the best one.

 Here is a good one from OXO.
 It’s portable and doesn’t take up too much space on the counter.

 Also, if you are a new mom, it’s important to note that many experienced moms use them.
 This is because they allow the bottle enough time to dry and they don’t interrupt with the usage too.

-If you don’t already have the drying rack, you can find a clean area and turn the bottle upside down or put the right side up so that they water comes scrolling down and the bottle can dry faster.
+If you don’t already have the drying rack, you can find a clean area and turn the bottle upside down.
+Or you can put the bottle right side up so that the water comes scrolling down and the bottle can dry faster.

 However, this still isn’t as effective and healthy as using a drying rack.